developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerKeyManager/index.md

 The PowerKey Manager feature allows your application to control which options appear on the power menu on the device.
 Out of different available power key parameters, we would control Airplane Mode in this tutorial.

-So now we will create a tutorial to disable the "Airplane Mode" option from the Power Key Menu using MX [Power Key Manager](../../mx/powerkeymgr) feature on your Symbol Android device.
+So now we will create a tutorial to disable the "Airplane Mode" option from the Power Key Menu using MX [Power Key Manager](../../mx/powerkeymgr) feature on your Zebra Android device.

 ## Creating The Project

 > Note: 1.
 Provide "PowerKeyManagerTutorial" as the project name for this tutorial.
-2. This feature requires Symbol device with Android KitKat 4.4.
+2. This feature requires Zebra device with Android KitKat 4.4.

 Start by creating a new Android Studio [project](/emdk-for-android/7-5/tutorial/tutCreateProjectAndroidStudio).